-Under a large canopy, head chef Naree concocts dishes ‘made just the way our mothers made them.'
-Plated works of art, the food is flavourful and creative: crispy crab omelettes, shrimp cream with barbecued pork and lotus root, curry chicken braised in turmeric.
+Under a large canopy, head chef Naree concocts dishes “made just the way our mothers made them”.
+Plated works of art, the food is flavourful and creative: crispy crab omelettes, fried barramundi in a dill soup and served with Jerusalem artichoke, or spicy beef shank cooked a la Southern Thai.
 New flavours abound, in a hip ambience of Bangkok bohemianism.

 Never Ending Summer Restaurant